 If you’re new to strap-on play, you may want to start out with an inexpensive option to test the waters, such as the Latigo Leather Harness, Vibrating Velvet Harness, New Comers Harness & Kit (which comes with a dildo to get you started!), or Thigh Harness.

 It can be hard to take the plunge into more expensive harnesses, but it helps if you consider it an investment.
 Higher-end harnesses are often more comfortable, stable, and durable.
 They are infinitely adjustable as well, and over time, they will conform to your body and become like a second skin.

 Need some inspiration for your strap on adventures?
-Our bookshelves contain The Adventurous Couple’s Guide to Strap On Sex and The Big Book of Sex Toys, while our DVD selection includes Tristan Taormino’s Expert Guide to Pegging, Nina Hartley’s Guide to Strap-On Sex, and the legendary Bend Over Boyfriend and Bend Over Boyfriend 2.
+Our bookshelves contain The Adventurous Couple’s Guide to Strap On Sex and The Big Book of Sex Toys, while our DVD selection includes Tristan Taormino’s Expert Guide to Pegging and Nina Hartley’s Guide to Strap-On Sex.

 Welcome to She Bop’s blog!

 She Bop is a women-owned sex toy boutique specializing in body safe products and education.
 Our mission is to promote healthy and safe sexuality by offering quality products and educational workshops in a fun and comfortable environment.
 She Bop welcomes people of all genders and sexual orientations.